Which Celebrities Live In The Cotswolds? (& Where?)

 Prue Leith

 While the Cotswolds may be best-known for its higgledy-piggledy estates and quaint stone cottages, Great British Bake Off star and Cotswolds native Prue Leith lives in a custom-built modern mansion in Moreton-in-Marsh near the Worcestershire border.
-Purchased with her husband, retired fashion designer John Playfair, during lockdown, the grass-fronted barn conversion is a far cry from the Georgian Manor she once called home in the nearby Chastleton Glebe.
+Purchased with her husband (retired fashion designer John Playfair) during lockdown, the grass-fronted barn conversion is a far cry from the Georgian Manor she once called home in the nearby Chastleton Glebe.
 Much like Leith’s daring style, the house boasts bright primary-coloured interiors and a well-loved garden.
-Having lived in the Cotswolds for over 40 years, she reportedly enjoys pub crawls around the area.
+In an interview with us she shared her favourite Cotswolds haunts and explained why she’s glad so many rich people are moving to the Cotswolds.

 Patrick Stewart

 Best-known for his roles in Star Trek and X-Men, Sir Patrick Stewart reportedly owns a Cotswolds mansion near the villages of Lacock and Chipping Norton, dividing his time between the area and his Brooklyn home.
-Strangely, for a Hollywood star, Stewart is firmly on the locals’ side on the influx of A-listers swarming the area, joining their fight against the celebrity set and even signing a petition in opposition to the development of new luxury homes in the area.
+Strangely, for a Hollywood star, Stewart is firmly on the locals’ side when it comes to the influx of A-listers swarming the area, joining their fight against the celebrity set and even signing a petition in opposition to the development of new luxury homes in the area.

 Ellie Goulding